jhallen/pic-macros/README.md

 ## PIC Notes

+### Multi-byte increment

-Note that multi-byte increment can be done quickly like this (does not affect any flags)
+Multi-byte increment can be done quickly like this (does not affect any flags)

 ~~~
 		incfsz	dest, 1		; Inc dest, skip if result is zero (skip if we carried)